 Have realistic expectations

-Often when kids aren’t listening, especially younger ones, they aren’t doing it to wind you up.
-Kids live in the moment, they don’t think of later or tomorrow the same way we do.
+Often when kids aren’t listening, especially younger ones, it isn't purposeful.
+Kids live in the moment, they don’t see time in the same way that we do.

 They aren’t aware of the long list of jobs you have to accomplish before you can sleep tonight.
 And honestly – would you want them to be?
 While we want our kids to learn to take responsibility for themselves they aren’t little adults (and that’s a good thing!)